Healthy Homes Assessment Parkvale

 Insulation Parkvale

-Underfloor and ceiling insulation is mandatory on all rental homes from 1 July 2019.
-All landlords and property managers have to make sure that the insulation is in line with standards that are in line with the latest quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings has been compulsory for all rent homes since 1 July 2019.
+All landlords and property managers should make sure that the insulation meets current quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well the insulation withstands heat flow.
+The higher the R-value, the higher the quality of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3